NextGen Empower U

 next cohort.

-Applications for the 2025 cohort will open in August 2025
+Applications for the 2025 cohort are currently closed.

 I can't forget about the arrow and the feather.
 Before this class I would have said I would rather be an arrow to be precise and know where I am shooting, but now I understand that "feathers float in the air and let the wind take them to an unknown destination," and it's ok because you never know what life will bring.